 The History of Wieliczka Salt Mine

-Many of the shafts has been dug in the time when the mine was in operation.
-Various technology was added in the time such as: Hungarian-type horse treadmill or Saxon treadmills to pull the salt to the top of the surface.
-The salt mine features also an underground lake, new exhibits on the history of salt mining, as well as a 3,5 km touring route whichc includes historci statues and mythical figures carved out of rock salt in the past.
+Take our Wieliczka Salt Mine Tour to discover 22 chambers, galleries, as well as dozens of pieces of handcarved figures in the portion of the mine open to the public.
+Located between 64 to 135 metres below ground, the saline air is allergen-free, perfect for allergy or asthma suffers.
+The salt mine features an underground lake, new exhibits on the history of salt mining, as well as a 3,5 km touring route which includes historic statues and mythical figures carved out of rock salt.
 Even the chandaliers are made from rock salt that has been dissolved and reconstituted to achieve a clear, glass-like appearance.